 All reference pictures in the decoded picture buffer that are not included in RefPicSetLtCurr, RefPicSetLtFoll, RefPicSetStCurr0, RefPicSetStCurr1 or RefPicSetStFoll are marked as "unused for reference".

 NOTE 4 – There may be one or more reference pictures that are included in the reference picture set but that are not present in the decoded picture buffer.
-Entries in RefPicSetStFoll or RefPicSetLtFoll equal to "no reference picture" should be ignored.
+Entries in RefPicSetStFoll or RefPicSetLtFoll equal to "no reference picture" should be ignored if the first coded picture in the bitstream is an IDR picture, or if the first coded picture in the bitstream is a CRA picture and the current coded picture is not a leading picture of the first coded picture in the bitstream.
 An unintentional picture loss should be inferred for each entry in RefPicSetStCurr0, RefPicSetStCurr1 and RefPicSetLtCurr equal to "no reference picture".

 The reference picture set is restricted as follows: